News

 However, they got a run back in the top of the sixth after Livingston crushed a solo shot to right field for his third hit of the game.
 The homer also put Livingston a triple away from the cycle, so however the rest of the game went, it was clear Livingston’s at-bats were going to be must-see TV.

-To keep the mojo going, Jake Vargas (Azusa Pacific) worked his way out of a bases-loaded nobody out jam without giving up a single run.
+To keep the mojo going, Jake Vargas (Azusa Pacific) worked his way out of a bases-loaded nobody-out jam without giving up a run.
 With the score still 4-1, the game felt within reach for a signature late-inning Saints rally.

 And, the momentum stalled there.
 Fielding errors haunted the Saints again as they gave up two more runs and fell further into a 6-1 deficit.

-And the Saints again couldn’t score.
-Frustrations perhaps boiled over for them a bit as tensions rose on the field between the Saints and Riptide, but it didn’t escalate beyond some heated words.
+Again, the Saints couldn’t score.
+Frustrations boiled over for them a bit as tensions rose on the field between the Saints and Riptide, but it didn’t escalate beyond some heated words.

-But the Riptide added insult to injury in a big way in the bottom of the eighth, putting together an eight run eighth and expanding their lead to 14-1.
-There was no way to sugarcoat what turned into the toughest night of the season for the Saints.
+The Riptide added insult to injury in a big way in the bottom of the eighth, putting together an eight-run eighth and expanding their lead to 14-1.

 But even though there was much that made Saints fans want to look away, the loss illustrated two beautiful things about baseball.